Neptune's Necklace in Mother Nature's tidal zone

 3. Become an informed and enriched individual finding calm in nature’s way through an immersive intent, vital to the soul.
 Quietly conveying to others, your awareness of the sacred elements, the beauty, mystery and restorative powers of Mother Nature, plus your discoveries of projects and people who are quietly on a similar trail, making a difference.

-If you don’t seek immersion in nature, how do you learn, understand and respond to the mis-guided or divisive man-made narratives with a rich personal wisdom?
+If you don’t seek immersion in nature, how can you learn, understand and respond to the mis-guided or divisive man-made narratives with a rich personal wisdom?

-How do you convey grass-roots wisdom, calm and balance in nature to younger generations facing Nature Deficiency in their life, caught in the man-made technological age threatening to redefine us without our consent?
+How do you convey grass-roots wisdom, calm and balance in nature to younger generations facing Nature Deficiency in their life, caught in a man-made technological age, part of which is threatening to redefine us without our consent?

-Where does Nature Bound Australia sit with Mother Nature awareness?
+How does Nature Bound Australia assist with Mother Nature awareness?

 Our tours are designed to maximise our guest’s exposure to Australia’s natural history and outback wonders.
 We prioritise visitation to National Park and World Heritage Wilderness areas.